ynffsy/torch_brain/environments/cc/README.md

 later (i.e. in a directory that is not deleted after the training is done, or a node is terminated).

-In CC, this directory is: [TODO: specify the path].
+In CC, this directory is scratch.

 The following can be run from the login node or any node that has access to the logs directory and to a stable internet connection: